sarajuliefrajtova/english-for-designer/01-one-word/revision.md

 ## Essay version with feedback
 ### / During this step I used [Hemnigway editor](https://hemingwayapp.com/) 🛶 to edit my text. /

-Ah, "OK".
-The two-letter responses — for those of ones who haven’t ever heard about this stunning word yet, poor you.
-Poor you, if you love to stand at the edge of blandness and confusion at the same time.
+<del>Ah,</del> "OK"<del>.</del> The two-letter responses — for those of ones who <del>haven’t ever heard about</del> this <mark>stunning</mark> word yet, poor you. <ins>Ah,</ins> Poor you, if you love to stand at the edge of blandness and confusion at the same time.
+“OK” — the two-letter response — for those who have yet heard of this stunning word.
+Ah, poor you, if you love to stand at the edge of blandness and confusion at the same time.

 I have no clue where it all started, but perhaps it emerged in our fast-paced world, where many of us aim to minimise our word count when replying.
 As a result, we've decided to truncate phrases like "I'm fine" or "Well" to a simple "O K."